sinse100/SC_BC_TM_Top_Tier_Conference_Journal_Paper/README.md

 + A Methodology for Verifiable Query Result Integrity in Blockchain Indexing Systems
 + A Framework for Monitoring and Auditing the Activity of Cross-Chain Mechanisms

+## PETS
+### 2026
++ CoinJoin ecosystem insights for Wasabi 1.x, Wasabi 2.x and Whirlpool coordinator-based privacy mixers
++ Gryphes: Hybrid Proofs for Modular SNARKs with Applications to zkRollups

 ## ETC
 + Bitcoin: A Peer-to-Peer Electronic Cash System
 + Ethereum Whitepaper